Thanks for submitting the form.

 Let's discuss the components of the data pipeline to understand its work that how does it make and move data:

 Source: The data pipeline collects the data from the data source; it can be a source of generation or any data storage system.

 Destination: This is the point where data to be transferred.
 The destination point depends on the application for which data is extracted.
 It can be an analytics tool or a storage place.

 When analysis and production teams are different, user organizations do not want the analysis team to access the production system.
-In a case, if it is not necessary to share the whole data with the data analyst.
+In this case, it is not necessary to share the whole data with the data analyst.

-To automate the process so that every time does not have to collect data manually whenever it is required.
+To reduce the interruptions to automate the process so that every time does not have to collect data manually whenever it is required.